Abhinaba925/Polyglot-Quant-AI/README.md

 streamlit run app.py

-The application will automatically open in your default web browser at `http://localhost:8501`.
+The application will automatically open in your default web browser `

 ## 🚀 Getting Started